 - Also see the API documentation for the Hero, Navigator, and PageRoute classes.

 Animations that are broken into smaller motions, where some of the motion is delayed.
-The smaller animations may be sequential, or may partially or completely overlap.
+The smaller animations might be sequential, or might partially or completely overlap.

 Learn more about Flutter animations at the following links: